 In the early ‘60s, Alfred Hitchcock was casting for an upcoming horror film, The Birds, and he called in Tippi Hedren, then in her early 30s, for a screen test.
 Hedren thought the audition had gone well, but she was later called into Hitchcock’s office to meet with his attorney.
 Hedren claims the attorney made accusations that in her previous modeling career, she had been “available to men,” insinuating that she was a prostitute.
 Hedren stormed out, but Hitchcock wasn’t done with her yet.

 In order to make up for his salacious accusations, Hitchcock offered Hedren a second screen test, which she accepted.
-This audition would consist of Hitchcock, more than 30 years Hedren’s senior, asking her provocative questions while she drank martinis and answered him.
+This audition consisted of Hitchcock, more than 30 years Hedren’s senior, asking her provocative questions while she drank martinis and answered him.
 Hedren recalled Hitchcock’s demeanor as excited and “creepy,” but she apparently succeeded at her screen test this time around, despite the fact she felt he was trying to make her “lose all [her] inhibitions.”
-These instincts would prove to be accurate as time went on.
+These instincts would prove accurate as time went on.

 It wasn’t enough for Hitchcock to just hurl birds at his new starlet.
-He then proceeded to order that live birds be tied to Hedren for some of the most vicious attack scenes, a technique that was combined with the aforementioned throwing of live birds at her person.
+He then allegedly ordered that live birds be tied to Hedren for some of the most vicious attack scenes, a technique that was combined with the aforementioned throwing of live birds at her person.
 These birds were obviously less than thrilled to be strapped to a human being, which resulted in Hedren receiving a number of bites and scratches.
 Finally, Hedren reached her limit and began sobbing uncontrollably when a bird that was tied to her shoulder nearly pecked her in the eye.
 "It was brutal and ugly and relentless," Tippi later wrote in her memoir.